 When will a planning application be lodged?

-What land area will the proposed wind farm occupy?
+What amenities will the proposed wind farm provide?

 Where will the power from the proposed wind farm go?